How Step Functions generates IAM policies for integrated services

 or Get

-permissions are missing from your role, then Step Functions may be unable to determine the status
+If the necessary permissions are missing from the role, Step Functions may be unable to determine the status

 of your job.
-This is because some Run a Job (.sync) service integrations do not support EventBridge
+One reason for using the polling method is because some service integrations do not support EventBridge

 events, and some services only send events on a best-effort basis.

-Events sent from AWS services to Amazon EventBridge are directed to Step Functions using a managed
+Alternatively, you might use events sent from AWS services to Amazon EventBridge.
+Events are routed to Step Functions by EventBridge with a managed

 ,